Your First Escape Room: 7 Tips to Have the Best Experience

 Ready to Try It?

 Book your first escape room at Escape Experience.
-We have locations in Chattanooga and Nashville, with rooms ranging from beginner-friendly to expert-level.
+We have locations in Chattanooga and Nashville, with rooms ranging from beginner-friendly (try Search for the Cure) to expert-level.
 Our game masters are the best in Tennessee — they'll make sure you have an amazing time whether you escape or not.

 No experience needed.
 Just bring your curiosity.